AbigalChulchill/Crypto-Account-Data/README.md

 ## CREATE A TUNNEL FROM INTERNET TO THE LOCAL SERVER

-Only necessary for Google Sheets, not needed for Excel.
+Only necessary for Google Sheets and running scripts locally.
+Not needed for Excel.

 Sign up for a free account at Ngrok.com